 TIP: If you can’t reduce or eliminate essential medications or remove unavoidable factors, make sure your doctor is aware of their TSH-lowering effects.
 Many physicians don’t know that low TSH can be caused by factors in addition to hyperthyroidism (thyrotoxicosis).

-2. TSH can be higher in the early morning.
+2. TSH can be higher in the early morning, before breakfast.

 Book your lab test as early in the morning as possible.